-Ex-Beatles drummer Ringo Starr was honored with Lifetime of Peace and Love Award from the David Lynch Foundation, celebrating Ringo’s achievements on and off the stage.
+Ex-Beatles drummer Ringo Starr was honored with the Lifetime of Peace and Love Award from the David Lynch Foundation, celebrating Ringo’s achievements on and off the stage.

 A man of music and meditation